-I know Smoked Salmon Eggs Benedict, sometimes referred to as Eggs Royale can be a little intimidating to make at home, but I promise you that following these simple steps will get you a showstopping brunch in no time.
+I know Smoked Salmon Eggs Benedict, sometimes referred to as Eggs Royale, can be a little intimidating to make at home, but I promise you I am going to hold your hand through the process with detailed steps!
+Let’s get to it!

 Smoked Salmon Eggs Benedict Tips and Tricks